myltik/azure-docs.ru-ru/articles/batch/batch-dotnet-get-started.md

     const string failureMessage = "One or more tasks failed to reach the Completed state within the timeout period.";

     // Obtain the collection of tasks currently managed by the job.
 Note that we use
     // a detail level to  specify that only the "id" property of each task should be
     // populated.
 Using a detail level for all list operations helps to lower
     // response time from the Batch service.
     ODATADetailLevel detail = new ODATADetailLevel(selectClause: "id");
     List<CloudTask> tasks =
         await batchClient.JobOperations.ListTasks(JobId, detail).ToListAsync();

-    Console.WriteLine("Awaiting task completion, timeout in {0}...", timeout.ToString());
+    Console.WriteLine("Awaiting task completion, timeout in {0}...",
+        timeout.ToString());

     // We use a TaskStateMonitor to monitor the state of our tasks.
 In this case, we
     // will wait for all tasks to reach the Completed state.
+    TaskStateMonitor taskStateMonitor
-    TaskStateMonitor taskStateMonitor = batchClient.Utilities.CreateTaskStateMonitor();
+        = batchClient.Utilities.CreateTaskStateMonitor();
-    bool timedOut = await taskStateMonitor.WaitAllAsync(
-        tasks,
-        TaskState.Completed,
-        timeout);

-    if (timedOut)
+    try
     {
-        allTasksSuccessful = false;
+        await taskStateMonitor.WhenAll(tasks, TaskState.Completed, timeout);
+    }
+    catch (TimeoutException)
+    {
         await batchClient.JobOperations.TerminateJobAsync(jobId, failureMessage);
         Console.WriteLine(failureMessage);
+        return false;
     }
-    else
-    {

     await batchClient.JobOperations.TerminateJobAsync(jobId, successMessage);

-        // All tasks have reached the "Completed" state.
-However, this does not
+    // All tasks have reached the "Completed" state, however, this does not
-        // guarantee that all tasks were completed successfully.
-Here we further
+    // guarantee all tasks completed successfully.
+Here we further check each task's
-        // check each task's ExecutionInfo property to ensure that it did not
+    // ExecutionInfo property to ensure that it did not encounter a scheduling error
-        // encounter a scheduling error or return a non-zero exit code.
+    // or return a non-zero exit code.

     // Update the detail level to populate only the task id and executionInfo
     // properties.
-We refresh the tasks below, and need only this information
+We refresh the tasks below, and need only this information for
-        // for each task.
+    // each task.
     detail.SelectClause = "id, executionInfo";

     foreach (CloudTask task in tasks)
     {
-            // Populate the task's properties with the latest info from the Batch service await task.RefreshAsync(detail);
+        // Populate the task's properties with the latest info from the
+        // Batch service
+        await task.RefreshAsync(detail);

         if (task.ExecutionInformation.SchedulingError != null)
         {
-                // A scheduling error indicates a problem starting the task on the
+            // A scheduling error indicates a problem starting the task on the node.
-                // node.
-It is important to note that the task's state can be
+            // It is important to note that the task's state can be "Completed," yet
-                // "Completed," yet the task still might have encountered a
+            // still have encountered a scheduling error.
-                // scheduling error.

             allTasksSuccessful = false;

-                Console.WriteLine(
-                    "WARNING: Task [{0}] encountered a scheduling error: {1}", task.Id,
+            Console.WriteLine("WARNING: Task [{0}] encountered a scheduling error: {1}",
+                task.Id,
                 task.ExecutionInformation.SchedulingError.Message);
         }
         else if (task.ExecutionInformation.ExitCode != 0)
         {
             // A non-zero exit code may indicate that the application executed by
             // the task encountered an error during execution.
 As not every
             // application returns non-zero on failure by default (e.g. robocopy),
             // your implementation of error checking may differ from this example.

             allTasksSuccessful = false;

             Console.WriteLine("WARNING: Task [{0}] returned a non-zero exit code - this may indicate task execution or completion failure.", task.Id);
-            }
         }
     }